chricro/notes/index.md

 layout: post
 title: Contents
 ---
-<span class="newthought">This website</span> is the collection of notes about diverse topics from statistics, machine learning, artificial intelligence but also finance {% include sidenote.html id="note-pgm" note="This is just an example of side notes" %}.
+<span class="newthought">This website</span> is the collection of notes about diverse topics from statistical learning, generatieve artificial intelligence and also finance {% include sidenote.html id="note-pgm" note="Statistical learning $$\approx$$ statistics + machine learning" %}.

 ## Statistical learning

-Statistical learning refers to a set of tools for modeling and understanding complex datasets.
-It is a recently developed area in statistics and blends with parallel developments in computer science and, in particular, machine learning.
-The field encompasses many methods such as the lasso and sparse regression, classification and regression trees, and boosting and support vector machines.
+*Statistical learning* involves a collection of techniques designed to analyze and interpret complex datasets.
+This emerging field within statistics integrates closely with advancements in computer science, especially machine learning.
+It includes a variety of methods like lasso and sparse regression, classification and regression trees, as well as boosting and support vector machines.
+The surge in "Big Data" challenges has significantly heightened the relevance of statistical learning across various scientific fields, in addition to financial sectors.
-With the explosion of “Big Data” problems, statistical learning has become a very hot field in many scientific areas as well as marketing, finance, and other business disciplines.

-Here is a combination of different elements that I learned from Machine Learning courses at Télécom SudParis and Imperial College London:
+Here is a combination of different elements I learned from Machine Learning courses at Télécom SudParis (2020-2022) and Imperial College London (2022-2023):

-- [Supervised learning](machine_learning/supervised_learning/): Generative approache (LDA/GDA, Naive Bayes) vs discriminant approach (logistic regression)
+- [Supervised learning](machine_learning/supervised_learning/): Generative approache (LDA/GDA, Naive Bayes) vs discriminant approach (logistic regression).
-- [Unsupervised learning](machine_learning/unsupervised_learning/): Principal Component Analysis (PCA), Kernel PCA
+- [Unsupervised learning](machine_learning/unsupervised_learning/): Principal Component Analysis (PCA), Kernel PCA.

 ## Generative AI

-Here are some self-taught notes about Generative AI I've written during my full-time role in a startup environment.
+Here are some notes on Generative AI that I wrote while working full-time at a startup.

 - [An overview of large language models](ai/llm/): Pretraining, instruction fine-tuning, alignment techniques.
 Frameworks to deploy LLMs efficiently, optimization of inference.
 How to improve reasoning.
 Vision transformers.
 - [Useful resources](ai/resources/): Benchmarks and leaderboards, interesting blogs and github resources.

 ## Finance

-As someone interested in applying my statistical and machine learning knowledge on concrete problems and real-world scenarios, I find finance to be a passioning field for research and exploration.
+As someone eager to apply my statistical and machine learning knowledge to practical problems and real-world scenarios, I find finance to be a fascinating field for research and exploration.

 1. [Book Excerpts](finance/books/): Sentences from books that I find interesting and educational.